netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecagentipfix-1">ipfix</a></b></td>
         <td>object</td>
         <td>
-          ipfix describes the settings related to the IPFIX-based flow reporter when the "agent.type" property is set to "IPFIX".<br/>
+          ipfix - <i>deprecated (*)</i> - describes the settings related to the IPFIX-based flow reporter when the "agent.type" property is set to "IPFIX".<br/>
         </td>
         <td>false</td>
       </tr></tbody>